Making Engagement Meaningful through Organized Routine Interaction (MEMORI) Corps

 What happens in this study?

-Free in-home assessments of health and well-being.
+Free assessments of interests and well-being.

 Contact the MEMORI Corps Research Team